Skip to content

 Whats your strategy?

-Zurich-based actor, musician, and director Phil Hayes is known for his melancholic wit, his precise use of language, and his subtle irony when dealing with diffrent subjects – in this case with aging.
+Zurich-based actor, musician, and director Phil Hayes is known for his melancholic humor, his precise use of language, and his subtle irony when dealing with a wide variety of topics.
 Live music has played an important role in many of his works.
-For “Desperate Measures,” he is collaborating with musicians Martina Berther, Mario Hänni and Dominic Oppliger to conjure up an evening full of dark humor and heartfelt songs.
+For ‘Desperate Measures’ he is collaborating with musicians Martina Berther, Mario Hänni and Dominic Oppliger to conjure up an evening full of dark humor and heartfelt songs.

 On stage: a hopeful artist stands before the curtain.
 With him: three musicians.
 The artist wants our respect.
 He wants our trust.
 He wants above all to make a connection – and he will do what he can to get it.
 He has even hired a band for the occasion.
 But the question remains: is this a comeback or his last chance?